-In order to highlight safety-relevant or alternative operating procedures in the manual, the following conventions have been used, each indicated by a corresponding icon in the margin.
+In order to highlight safety-related or alternative operating procedures in the manual, the following conventions have been used, each indicated by a corresponding symbol in the margin.

-Symbol Meaning $\triangle$ Warning!
-A warning highlights actions or procedures which, if not performed correctly, will lead to personal injury, a safety hazard or destruction of the instrument. ð Caution!
-Caution highlights actions or procedures which, if not performed correctly, may lead to personal injury or incorrect functioning of the instrument.
+Symbol Meaning \triangle Warning!
+A warning highlights actions or procedures which, if not performed correctly, will lead to serious personal injury, a safety hazard or the destruction of the device. ð Caution!
+Caution highlights actions or procedures which, if not performed correctly, may lead to personal injury or the incorrect operation of the device.
 Note!
-A note highlights actions or procedures which, if not performed correctly, may indirectly affect operation or may lead to an instrument response which is not planned.
+A note highlights actions or procedures which, if not performed correctly, can have an indirect effect on operation or trigger an unexpected response on the part of the device.

-⟨£x⟩ Device certified for use in explosion hazardous area If the device has this symbol embossed on its nameplate, it can be installed in an explosion hazardous area or a non-explosion hazardous area, according to the approval.
-EX Explosion hazardous area Symbol used in drawings to indicate explosion hazardous areas. - Devices used in hazardous areas must possess an appropriate type of protection. × Safe area (non-explosion hazardous area) Symbol used in drawings to indicate, if necessary, non-explosion hazardous areas.
-Devices used in hazardous areas must possess an appropriate type of protection.
-Lines used in hazardous areas must meet the necessary safety-related characteristic quantities.
+⟨£x⟩ Explosion-protected, type-examined equipment If the device has this symbol embossed on its nameplate, it can be used in a hazardous area or a non-hazardous area, depending on the approval.
+EX Hazardous area This symbol is used in the drawings of these Operating Instructions to indicate hazardous areas.
+Devices used in hazardous areas must possess an appropriate type of protection. × Safe area (non-hazardous area) This symbol is used in the drawings of these Operating Instructions to indicate non-hazardous areas. - Devices used in hazardous areas must possess an appropriate type of protection.
+Cables used in hazardous areas must meet the necessary safety-related characteristic quantities.

-Direct voltage A terminal to which or from which a direct current or voltage may be applied or supplied. ~ Alternating voltage A terminal to which or from which an alternating (sine-wave) current or voltage may be applied or supplied. = Grounded terminal A grounded terminal, which as far as the operator is concerned, is already grounded by means of an earth grounding system.
-Protective grounding (earth) terminal A terminal which must be connected to earth ground prior to making any other connection to the equipment. ♦ Equipotential connection (earth bonding) A connection made to the plant grounding system which may be of type e.g. neutral star or equipotential line according to national or company practice.
+Direct current A terminal to which DC voltage is applied or through which direct current flows. ~ Alternating current A terminal to which alternating voltage (sine-wave) is applied or through which alternating current flows. = Ground connection A grounded terminal, which, as far as the operator is concerned, is already grounded by means of a grounding system.
+Protective earth connection A terminal which must be connected to ground prior to establishing any other connections. \$ Equipotential connection A connection that has to be connected to the plant grounding system: This may be a potential equalization line or a star grounding system depending on national or company codes of practice.